Table of Contents

 The first step to preparing the MikroTik for integration is to build a user within the MikroTik that Sonar can use to authenticate.
 Here are the steps to create and secure a user for Sonar access:

-1. From the User List > Users tab, click the blue plus icon to create a new user.
+1. From the User List → Users tab, click the blue plus icon to create a new user.
 Create a username and password and store this sign-in info temporarily, so that it can be added to the Sonar instance shortly.
 You will also want to set the group to “write” and set the allowed Address to the IP address for your Sonar instance.
-This address is currently the same for all instances and should be set to 52.158.209.86
+These addresses can change, so please refer to the Sonar IP Addressing article for more information on the current pool of IP addresses.

 Configuring SSL for your MikroTik